 However, as you start driving and learn some tips about the roads in Costa Rica, you will find that, in general, it is not that bad, and certainly, it gives you the freedom that you don’t have when you pay for separate transportation., The following tips will certainly help you with this road challenge.

-When driving in Costa Rica, all you need is a valid driver’s license from your country, as well as your passport or a copy of it in case you are stopped by the traffic police.
-In general terms same rules apply as mostly everywhere: Road are marked with double lines when passing is forbidden and where the passing is allowed.
+When driving in Costa Rica, all you need is a valid driver’s license from your country and your passport or a copy of it in case the traffic police stop you.
+In general terms, the same rules apply everywhere: roads are marked with double lines when passing is forbidden and where the passing is allowed.
 Seatbelts are compulsory, and children under 12 are restricted to booster seats.
 The speed limits sign is almost everywhere and is in Kilometers.
-Stop signs (Alto) exist in the corners, and “Yield” (Ceda) is painted on the roads and streets.
+Stop signs (Alto) exist on the corners, and “Yield” (Ceda) is painted on the roads and streets.

 However and quite often, drivers bend or directly break the rules in one way or another, and you must be prepared for this.
-And different rules are usually broken in the cities, and some are bend only in the country areas.
+And different rules are usually damaged in the cities, and some are bent only in the country areas.

 Roads in Costa Rica, range from well-paved highways (usually two or three lanes only) to pothole-ridden dirt roads with tricky river crossings.
 In the Central Valley and most popular tourist destinations, the streets and roads are smooth and nice however as you get out of the most popular areas, conditions can be quite different.

 Costa Rica’s topography is incredibly diverse, with everything from almost vertical and rainforest surrounded mountains to flat farming plains.
 The roads of Costa Rica can be quite challenging.

 While in several regions (Especially tourist areas) the roads are accessible without a 4X$, some are not, and in some, it is simply easier if you have one.
 Please ask your travel consultant when planning your trip.